modelab/grasshopper-primer/en/1-foundations/1-6/1_What is a Mesh.md

 >1. **Mesh Quad** component with indices 0, 1, 2, and 3
 2. **Mesh Triangle** component with indices 1, 4, and 2

-These components have not yet created a mesh, but have simply defined a list of indices.
+It is important to remember that these components do not result in the creation of mesh geometry, rather the output is a list of indices that define how a mesh should be constructed.
 By paying attention to the format of this list, we can also create a face manually by editing a **Panel** component and entering the appropriate format for either triangular or quad faces.

 ![IMAGE](images/1-6-1/06_faces-with-panel.png)
 >1.
 A face created using a **Mesh Quad** component